The cause of early puberty is often unknown, but it may be caused by structural abnormalities or tumors in the brain.

 The start of puberty takes place when the hypothalamus (the region of the brain that controls the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more ) begins to secrete a chemical signal called gonadotropin-releasing hormone.
-The pituitary gland responds to this signal by releasing hormones called gonadotropins (luteinizing hormone and follicle-stimulating hormone), which stimulate the growth of the sex glands (the testes in boys and the ovaries in girls).
+The pituitary gland responds to this signal by releasing hormones called gonadotropins (luteinizing hormone and follicle-stimulating hormone), which stimulate the growth of the sex glands (the testes [testicles] in boys and the ovaries in girls).
 These sex glands secrete sex hormones, such as testosterone or estrogen, that cause puberty.

 In boys, the first signs of puberty are enlargement of the testes and scrotum, followed by lengthening of the penis.
 Pubic and underarm hair (axillary hair) appear next.
-In boys, puberty usually begins between the ages of 10 years and 14 years (see Puberty in Boys Puberty in Boys Puberty is the stage during which people reach full reproductive ability and develop the adult features of their sex.
+In boys, puberty usually begins between the ages of 9 years and 14 years (see Puberty in Boys Puberty in Boys Puberty is the stage during which people reach full reproductive ability and develop the adult features of their sex.
 In boys, puberty usually occurs between the ages of 10 and 14 years.
 However... read more ).

 In girls, the first change of puberty is usually the start of breast development (breast budding).
 Shortly afterward, pubic and underarm hair begin to grow.
-In girls, puberty usually begins between the ages of 8 to 13 years (see Puberty in Girls Puberty in Girls Puberty is a sequence of events in which physical changes occur, resulting in adult physical characteristics and capacity to reproduce.
+In girls, puberty usually begins between the ages of 8 years and 13 years (see Puberty in Girls Puberty in Girls Puberty is a sequence of events in which physical changes occur, resulting in adult physical characteristics and capacity to reproduce.
 These physical changes are regulated by changes in the... read more ).